SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - `...
 PUBLIC ...`: Specifies that the class is a global class, available globally within the class library.
 Most of the subsequent snippets use the `PUBLIC` addition as the focus is on global classes.
 - `...
 FINAL ...`: Specifies that the class cannot have any subclasses, effectively prohibiting inheritance.
 This addition seals off a branch of the inheritance tree.
 In final classes, all methods are automatically final.
 - `...
 CREATE PUBLIC ...`: Specifies that the class can be instantiated wherever it is visible.
+Not specifying the addition `CREATE ...` means `CREATE PUBLIC` by default.

 <br>